9 Types of Pipes Used in Commercial Building Construction

 2. High-density polyethylene (HDPE)

 High-density polyethylene (HDPE) pipes are denser derivatives of the classic PE pipe.
-It is flexible and can serve as a viable replacement for aging steel or main concrete pipelines.
+They are flexible and can serve as a viable replacement for aging steel or main concrete pipelines.

 3. Cross-linked Polyethylene (PEX)

-Another variant of polyethylene pipes you should consider is cross-linked polyethylene (PEX).
+Another variant of polyethylene pipes, cross-linked polyethylene (PEX) pipes deserve some consideration when looking at various construction pipe types.
 These pipes are manufactured to be able to handle both hot and cold liquids, making them an excellent choice for commercial establishments.

 Plus, the level of flexibility this pipe offers is perfect for hard-to-reach areas under and within the building.
 They are also easier to install and replace, even with numerous obstacles blocking the path.

 They have become some of the most sought-after plumbing pipes for business establishments because they require very low maintenance.
-PEX pipes are also deemed some of the most durable options and are known for staying leak-free for longer.
+PEX pipes are also known to be one of the most durable options out there and can stay leak-free for longer.

 4. Polyvinyl chloride (PVC)